 Workaround: In order to access content online which may be restricted by country, to increase streaming speeds and increase security by encrypting Internet traffic, use VPN software like ExpressVPN.

-When Is A Wi-Fi Hotspot The Right Choice?
+When Is A Portable Wi-Fi Hotspot The Right Choice?

-While I’ve found Tep Wireless to be the best hotspot for travel, find out if your travel style and situation warrants the investment in a reliable Internet connection:
+While I’ve found Tep Wireless to be the best travel hotspot, find out if your travel style and situation warrants the investment in a reliable Internet connection:

 Yes, definitely if: